TheOdinProject/curriculum/web_development_101/project_html_css.md

     $ git push origin master
     ```

-When you're building your project, you will probably end up doing several `git add` + `git commit` cycles before being ready to push it up to Github with `git push`.
+*When you're building your project, you will probably end up doing several `git add` + `git commit` cycles before being ready to push it up to Github with `git push`.*

+You should be able to see the changes to your README on Github if you refresh the page.

+*If you're not comfortable yet with using Git from the command line, you can actually just click into the README file on Github's web interface and then click the Edit button at the top to edit directly on the website.
+This is covered in the second part of [the above-mentioned article](https://help.github.com/articles/create-a-repo) on creating a repo*

 Note: All Git commands need to be run from inside your project's folder (the one where you typed `$ git init`) or you'll get an error!

+Okay, that's enough Git for the moment -- time to actually build stuff!

 ## Easy Version: Build the [Google.com](http://www.google.com) homepage
 (the simple one with just a search box).

 Inside your project folder, create your index.html file